-The Board has established a corporate governance and nominating committee currently comprised of Dr. Chandrakant Panchal (Chair) and Mr. Andrew Strong, each of whom is independent within the meaning of Section 1.4 of National Instrument 52-110 - Audit Committees.
+The Board has established a Governance Committee currently comprised of Mr. Andrew Strong (Chair) and Dr. Chandrakant Panchal, each of whom is independent within the meaning of Section 1.4 of National Instrument 52-110 - Audit Committees.

-The purpose of our Corporate Governance and Nominating Committee is to:
+The purpose of our Governance Committee is to:

-- assist our Board in identifying prospective director nominees and recommend to our Board the director nominees for each annual meeting of shareholders; - recommend members for each Board committee; - ensure that our Board is properly constituted to meet its fiduciary obligations to the Corporation and its shareholders and that we follow appropriate governance standards; - develop and recommend to our Board governance principles applicable to us; - oversee the succession planning for senior management; and - oversee the evaluation of our Board and management.
+- assist our Board in identifying prospective director nominees and recommend to our Board the director nominees for each annual meeting of shareholders; - · recommend members for each Board committee; - ensure that our Board is properly constituted to meet its fiduciary obligations to the Corporation and its shareholders and that we follow appropriate governance standards; - · develop and recommend to our Board governance principles applicable to us; - · oversee the succession planning for senior management; and - oversee the evaluation of our Board and management.